hashicorp/consul/website/source/docs/agent/dns.html.md

 Note that DNS is limited in size per request, even when performing DNS TCP queries.

-For services having many instances (more than 500 instances), it might not be possible to retrieve the complete list of instances for the service.
+For services having many instances (more than 500), it might not be possible to retrieve the complete list of instances for the service.

-When DNS SRV response are sent, order is being randomized, but weights are not taken into account, so if different systems using SRV responses to build a topology of nodes will have a different view of instances of services, and weight of nodes will not be applied properly for a given SRV response.
-In that case, it is recommended to use HTTP API to retrieve the list of nodes.
+When DNS SRV response are sent, order is randomized, but weights are not taken into account.
+In the case of truncation different clients using weighted SRV responses will have partial and inconsistent views of instances weights so the request distribution could be skewed from the intended weights.
+In that case, it is recommended to use the HTTP API to retrieve the list of nodes.

 ### Standard Lookup